IBM/deep-learning-language-model/README.md

 1. Download and install Keras, Tensorflow and their prerequisites.
 2. Clone the repository.
-3. Download a model.
-4. Train a language model by running the notebook, this will generate new text.
+3. Train a language model by running the notebook, this will generate new text.
-5. Analyze the results.
+4. Analyze the results.

 ## Included components